Low-degree mod 2 cohomology of classifying spaces of $G_2$-gauge groups: Introduction

 is a polynomial algebra on generators in degrees $4,6,7$ \cite{BorelCohomology}.
 The action of the Steenrod algebra $\A$ on $H^*(\BG)$ can be described explicitly via Wu formulas, and from the viewpoint of the hit problem one is interested in minimal generating sets for the unstable $\A$--module $\Ftwo[x_4,x_6,x_7]$.

-By contrast, there seems to be no published description of the full mod~$2$ cohomology ring $H^*(B\mathcal{G}_k;\Ftwo)$ for any nontrivial $k$, nor of its structure as an unstable $\A$--module.
+By contrast, there seems to be no published description of the full mod~$2$ cohomology ring $H^*(B\mathcal{G}_k;\Ftwo)$ for nontrivial $G_2$--bundles over $S^4$, nor of its structure as an unstable $\A$--module.
+There are, however, important partial precedents.
+Choi studied the mod~$p$ homology of classifying spaces of $\mathrm{Sp}(n)$--gauge groups over $S^4$ \cite{ChoiSpnBG}, and he also computed the homology of the $G_2$--gauge groups themselves using Eilenberg--Moore and Serre spectral sequences \cite{ChoiG2GaugeHomology}.
 Our aim here is to give a precise structural description of $H^*(B\mathcal{G}_k;\Ftwo)$ in low degrees, in terms of the evaluation fibration and the first nontrivial cohomology of the triple loop space $\Omega^3_0\G$.